AsFLY-902/AsFLY-902/README.md

 ### Hi 👋, I am Ashok Patel 👨‍💻.
 An Engineer 👨‍🎓 in the making.

 I'm Computer Science Student with a good handshake in programming 🤓 , specializing in developing high quality Mobile 📱 and Web 🕸 Applications.
 I love coding and aspires to build things for good 🚀.
-I love developing awesome and efficient applications / tools 🛠,apart from that I love to explore various APIs to get fruitful outputs.
+I love developing awesome and efficient applications / tools 🛠, apart from that I love to explore various APIs to get fruitful outputs.

 Some of my key skills include - Native Android,Java,PHP,HTML,CSS.